Skip to main content

 Tentative Weekly Virtual Follow-up Meetings

-Hosted by Dr. Rebekka Darner and Ashley Waring; Illinois State University
+Facilitators: Dr. Rebekka Darner and Ashley Waring, Illinois State University

 Tentative Spring 2024 Virtual Meetings: